Public Lectures and Less Formal or Pedagogical Presentations

-- Lectures and Presentations by Guests: Units of the University that sponsor public lectures by invited outside speakers often record the lectures.
+Lectures and Presentations by Guests: Units of the University that sponsor public lectures by invited outside speakers often record the lectures.
 Unless written permission has been obtained from the speakers, however, the sponsoring unit, and the University, will not have the right to distribute or disseminate these recordings.
-Without this right, these recordings have limited usefulness.Therefore, permission to record and to make use of the recording should be obtained using a permission form prepared by the Office of Legal Counsel and available here.
+Without this right, these recordings have limited usefulness.Therefore, permission to record and to make use of the recording should be obtained using a permission form prepared by the Office of Legal Counsel.

 Classroom Activity and Non-"Public" Lectures

 Recording classroom activities or informal talks may be useful for some purposes.
 Units should be thoughtful about setting their own policies within the broad framework of University guidelines and expectations, to ensure that the act of recording does not impede expression or class participation and that the recording is not misused.

 Members of the faculty may record, or have recorded, their own classes for their personal use or for the purpose of exchange with colleagues, e.g., for the purpose of developing or demonstrating pedagogical skills.